 hole in the yellow screen at the top of the print.
 I'm in the process of finding out how to redo

-this art work digitally, so that the designs can be produced anywhere in a near to perfect state, much more precisely than the hand done screen prints.
+this art work digitally, so that the designs can be produced anywhere in a near to 'perfect' state, much more precisely than the hand done screen prints.
 The new flora and fauna digital prints should have perfect registration, perfect color and no blemishes, or blocked areas.
 These last can be seen in this print as white marks in the middle of black parts of the design.
 The screens often got blocked after many prints had been done, because of our hot weather in summer, when the most sales and the most production occurred.

 Here below are my first attempts at turning our hand drawn positives into the digital format wanted by printers today.
 Our old positives consist of hand drawn ink lines on acetate.
-The drawing process could take up to a month for one design in several colors, as it did in the case of the most complex flower designs.
+The drawing process could take up to a month for one flora and fauna design in several colors, as it did in the case of the most complex flower designs.
 Such a long and indirect process in which I was not able to see what I was doing with the color until it was printed, does tend to loss of the spontaneous appearance in ink drawings, especially my own, which can be really wild and messy.
-Here I'm starting simple, with the fewest colors and simplest images until I master this technology.
-The animal designs usually fit the bill.
-The black outline color usually does the most work of description and almost stands on its own, but the softer gold and white, which have not yet been added, give it some three dimensionality.

 ![]() |